 June 13, 1995

 This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
-If you want to discuss an alternative approach, contact the Office of Plant and Dairy Foods, Division of Plant Product Safety at 301-436-1400.
+If you want to discuss an alternative approach, contact the Office of Plant and Dairy Foods, Division of Plant Product Safety.